bradarnst/newcv/src/partials/_experience.md

 As **Lead Architect** for Ubisoft IT&mdash;Enterprise and Governance, managed the Architecture Team.
 Spearheaded a comprehensive architectural overhaul by developing strategic roadmaps and establishing new standards and best practices, optimizing cross-domain operations in Sales, E-Commerce, HR, and Finance, resulting in significant improvements in architectural process efficiencies.
 Shaped the overall architecture for EG, ensuring alignment across Ubisoft as a member of the Technology Advisory Board.
 Directed the architecture and design of critical products and initiatives, ensuring strategic alignment and technical excellence.
 Led digital transformation and engineering teams in adopting modern practices, including test-driven development, containerization, and CI/CD improvements.
 Spearheaded the technical architecture for a major ERP initiative, enhancing system efficiency and scalability.

-• Management • Leadership • Agile • Cloud • AWS • Integration • Digital • Data Strategy • Kubernetes • DevOps • TDD • API Strategy • Roadmaps • Planning • API Gateway • Azure • ERP • SaaS • C4 •
+• Management • Leadership • Agile • Cloud • AWS • Integration • Digital • Data Strategy • Kubernetes • DevOps • TDD • API Strategy • Roadmaps • Planning • API Gateway • Azure • ERP • SaaS • C4 • data privacy • GDPR •

 #### Senior Solutions Architect